 To create the Loop Animation and Transition patches, right-click in the Patch Editor and select them from the menu.
 Set the data type of the Progress patch to Number.

 By default, operations are placed in the vertex stage where possible.
-In the vertex stage, pixel colors get computed only at the vertices and not at each pixel.
+In the vertex stage pixel colors get computed only at the vertices and not at each pixel.
 The actual colors of the inner pixels are linearly interpolated as a result.
-This makes rendering more efficient, to improve the performance of your effects.
+This makes rendering more efficient and improves the performance of your effects.

 In the example below, we’ve applied two texture to two different planes.